-Food Standards (Application A1284 - Triacylglycerol lipase from GM Trichoderma reesei as a processing aid) Variation
+Food Standards (Application A1292 - Phospholipase C from GM Bacillus licheniformis as a processing aid) Variation

 1. Authority

 Section 13 of the Food Standards Australia New Zealand Act 1991 (the FSANZ Act) provides that the functions of Food Standards Australia New Zealand (the Authority) include the development of standards and variations of standards for inclusion in the Australia New Zealand Food Standards Code (the Code).